By Edgar Beecher Bronson in 1910

 Kit was a typical cowboy, industrious, faithful, uncomplaining, of the good old Southern Texas breed.
 In the saddle from daylight till dark, it never occurred to him even to growl when a stormy night, with thunder and lightning, prolonged his customary three-hours’ turn at night guard round the herd to an all-night’s vigil.
 He took it as a matter of course.
 And his rope and running iron were ever ready, and his weather eye alert for a chance to catch and decorate with the X brand any stray cattle that ventured within his range.
 This was a peculiar phase of cowboy character.
 While not himself profiting a penny by these inroads on neighboring herds, he was never quite so happy as when he had added another maverick to the herd bearing his employer’s brand, an increase always obtained at the expense of some of the neighbors.

-One night on the spring roundup, the day’s work finished, supper eaten, the night horses caught and saddled, the herd driven into a close circle and bedded down for the night in a little glade in the hills, Kit was standing first relief.
+One night on the spring roundup, the day’s work finished, supper was eaten, the night horses caught and saddled, the herd driven into a close circle and bedded down for the night in a little glade in the hills, Kit was standing first relief.